10.10 – Kurpark Hitzacker (Elbe), Admission free

 Everyman’s Schubert!
-Festival choir and ensembles, Alexander Lüken – Director
+Festival choir, Alexander Lüken – Director

 Assuming the pandemic rules permitted, we reinstated our popular “Everyman’s Choir” this year.
-Director Alexander Lüken put together a very singable repertoire based on Schubert’s wonderful “Holy, Holy, Holy” Sanctus from the German Mass D872, for enjoyable sessions uniting regional vocalists and instrumentalists, festival artists and festival guests.
+Director Alexander Lüken put together a very singable repertoire based on Schubert for enjoyable sessions uniting regional vocalists, festival artists and festival guests.
 The results are to be presented at this informal concert.
+Unfortunately, due to the pandemic, this year this will have to be done without the usually huge festival orchestra.

 Duo Mikhail Timoshenko – Baritone/ Elitsa Desseva – Piano (First Prize Winner of the “Schubert and die Musik der Moderne” Competition, Graz 2018)